 Drunk Driving, Motorcycle Accident -- $1,925,000 Settlement in Bradenton, Manatee County

-The case was mediated and skilled injury lawyers at Heintz & Becker were able to successfully negotiate a settlement of the case for a total of $1,925,000.00.
+The case was mediated and skilled injury lawyers at Heintz & Becker were able to successfully negotiate a settlement of the case for a total of $1.925 million.

 Mr. D. was just shy of his 47th wedding anniversary before being killed by a drunk driver.
 He married his high school sweetheart, Mrs. D., on June 4, 1955.
-His legacy includes 6 daughters, 17 grandchildren and 3 great-grandchildren.
+His legacy includes six daughters, 17 grandchildren and three great-grandchildren.
 His family and friends described him as an honest and passionate man who provided for his family.
 He continued to work up until the time of his death.
-Mr. D. was returning from work the night the Defendant, a drunk driver who was operating his father's Ford truck, with at least a .191 BAC, killed him in a horrific crash.
+Mr. D. was returning from work the night the defendant, a drunk driver who was operating his father's Ford truck, with at least a .191 BAC, killed him in a horrific crash.
 Mrs. D. had been waiting at home for her husband and was concerned because he was uncharacteristically late.
 She decided to get in her car and look for him, tragically coming upon the site of his crash.

-The Defendant's truck was insured for $100,000.00.
+The defendant's truck was insured for $100,000.
 Though clearly insufficient to reimburse Mrs. D. for the loss of her husband, she offered to settle with the insurer for its policy limit.
-A thirty day time demand was given to the insurance company.
-Despite having admissions of driving and intoxication on tape from its own insured, the insurer ignored the offer and no check was received until long after the 30 day restriction.
-Armed with what we believed to be a strong case against the insurer, the attorneys of Heintz & Becker decided to sue the Defendant for Wrongful Death.
+A 30-day time demand was given to the insurance company.
+Despite having admissions of driving and intoxication on tape from its own insured, the insurer ignored the offer and no check was received until long after the 30-day restriction.
+Armed with what we believed to be a strong case against the insurer, the attorneys of Heintz & Becker decided to sue the defendant for wrongful death.
 The check was returned to the insurer.